ehmicky/autoserver/docs/relations.md

 }
 ```

-This is available for any action, including `delete`, `create`, etc.
+This is available for any command, including `delete`, `create`, etc.

 Populating nested models in output is distinct from
 [modifying](#modifying-nested-models) or [deleting](#deleting-nested-models)